sanyarajput77/InboxSweep/README.md

-📩 InboxSweeb ✨
+📩 InboxSweep ✨

 A Flask-based Gmail Cleanup Tool

-InboxSweeb helps you automatically clean your Gmail inbox by deleting old emails from selected categories like Spam, Promotions, and Social.
+InboxSweep helps you automatically clean your Gmail inbox by deleting old emails from selected categories like Spam, Promotions, and Social.

 🚀 Features